 Surprisingly, wise people know they do not know everything in this world, and they are still able to learn from others.
 They take every opportunity to learn new things seriously.
 But a fool thinks he knows all; he trivializes learning from others either because of pride or they think learning more is not for them.

 Experienced, well-educated people can still land themselves in great trouble.
-For not everybody who has experienced is considered wise, although experiences are needed to get through life.
+Not everybody who has experienced is considered wise, although experiences are needed to get through life.

 Many people take it as a transgression when they expect someone to handle challenges and situations in a way worthy of emulation.
 But, they could not because they are taking the wrong lesson from what they have experienced.
 There is a saying that ‘experience is the best teacher’.
 Experience makes us wiser.
 We ought to learn from our mistakes, review where we went wrong, and recognize how to make things better next time.
 But, some people merely regret their mistakes; this is not a wise thing to do.